Boroondara has many important buildings and areas that are considered valuable because of their heritage status.

 How to find your grading

-If you are still unsure whether your property is affected by a Heritage Overlay, contact our Strategic Planning Department before you begin any building or demolition work on 9278 4815 or email Strategic Planning.
+If you are still unsure whether your property is affected by a Heritage Overlay, contact our Strategic and Statutory Planning Department before you begin any building or demolition work on (03) 9278 4888 or email [email protected].